Puerto Rico militant being freed from custody after 36 years

 AP Photo/Ed Bailey

-SAN JUAN, Puerto Rico (AP) — Puerto Rican nationalist Oscar Lopez Rivera is being released Wednesday from house arrest after decades behind bars in a case that made him a martyr for his supporters but outraged those who lost loved ones in a string of bombings.
+SAN JUAN, Puerto Rico (AP) — Puerto Rico nationalist Oscar Lopez Rivera was freed from house arrest Wednesday after decades in custody in a case that transformed him into a martyr with supporters but outraged those who lost loved ones in a string of deadly bombings.

+Wearing a black shirt and jeans, the 74-year-old grinned broadly and waved to supporters through a fence at his daughter’s San Juan home before getting into a white jeep.
+He was scheduled to stop at a federal building to return electronic tags that monitored his movements during his home confinement.

+Roughly 50 people congregated in the streets outside the apartment building in San Juan’s Santurce district holding flowers and Puerto Rican flags, some chanting: “Free at last!”
+A group of singers from University of Puerto Rico’s choir harmonized as Lopez drove past.
+A street celebration was expected to draw thousands of supporters later in the day.

 The most famous was the still-unsolved 1975 explosion that killed four people and wounded 60 at Fraunces Tavern, a landmark restaurant in New York’s financial district.

-Lopez wasn’t convicted of any role in the bombings that killed six people and injured dozens, but those who lost loved ones hold him responsible since he was considered a leader of the Puerto Rican militant group.
+Lopez, a Vietnam War veteran who moved from Puerto Rico to Chicago as a child, wasn’t convicted of any role in the bombings that killed six people and injured dozens, but those who lost loved ones hold him responsible.

 “This guy was convicted of leading the FALN that murdered people,” said Joseph Connor, whose father, Frank, was killed in the Fraunces Tavern attack.